Mincheol2/Mincheol2/README.md

 ### Hi there 👋

+Hello!
+I am currently a MS student at Seoul National University, department of Statistics.
+I previously graduated from Seoul National University in 2023 with a B.S. in Statistics and Computer Science Engineering.

 <!--
 **Mincheol2/Mincheol2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.